influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

          .channel(slack_channel)
 ```

-To use this template, first define the template like so:
+Define a new template from this template script like so:

 ```
 kapacitor define-template implicit_generic_mean_alert -tick path/to/above/script.tick